ELDER HENRY B. EYRING

 The school will enhance another of its characteristics which will carry it safely through turbulent times, and it will come from showing students by example how to live with great faith.
 That characteristic is frugality.
 Listen again to the words of President Bednar speaking to the faculty and staff during this time of change:

 There is a responsibility to be prudent in the management of the resources, and there are places where we need to improve.
-If there is an example of use it up, wear it out, making do, or do without, we are that place.
+If there is an example of use it up, wear it out, make it do, or do without, we are that place.
 If we ever lost that, we would be in trouble.
 So we need to be careful what we ask for.

 Now those of you who are young don’t understand all that was in that statement.
 I was the president of Ricks College.
 I couldn’t understand.
-I couldn’t understand why the Brethren were always coming to me, the men who lead the Church, when I was the president, saying: “What more can we do for you?
+I couldn’t understand why the Brethren were always coming to me, the men who led the Church, when I was the president, saying: “What more can we do for you?
 What more can we do for you?”
 I didn’t understand that.
 I now do.
 They knew this place, and they knew we wouldn’t ask.
 They knew we’d make do.
 Listen to President Bednar:

 I think, for example of the word Spartanism.
 All of us who have read Greek history know there are some aspects of Spartan culture that are not noteworthy nor praiseworthy nor of good report.

-That was plagiarism from Paul.
+(That was plagiarism from Paul.
 No, that was plagiarism from the thirteenth Article of Faith.
 Excuse me; my Primary was limited.
-We didn’t have Primary in New Jersey in the mission field, and I didn’t get that.
+We didn’t have Primary in New Jersey in the mission field, and I didn’t get that.)